gotham13/superCodingBot/README.md

 * enjoy
 * You will have to use persistent storage to prevent data loss on deployments
   * think of a name for mount point eg /df
-  * change the name of all files you want to save in persistent storage eg. if your mount point is /df in place of 'coders1.db' put '/df/coders1.db' in app.py
   * open the openshift console
   * go to storage and create a persistent storage
   * Go to deployments